alexbers/asmon/README.md

 When you change some checker, you don't need to restart the service, the runner will **reload it automatically**.

-If needed, the Asmon can export its metrics and your custom metrics in Prometheus format so your can **monitor** the Asmon.
+If needed, the Asmon can export its metrics in Prometheus format so your can **monitor** the Asmon.
+Also you can export custom metrics in checkers.

 ## Use Cases ##